-Scientists found adult stem cells in many more tissues than they originally thought enabling them to research the use of adult stem cells in transplantation.
-For example, stem cells collected beneath the skin can be used to develop new skin to be used as skin grafts helping burn victims.
+Scientists found adult stem cells in many more tissues than they originally thought possible, enabling them to research the use of adult stem cells in transplantation.
+For example, stem cells collected beneath the skin can be used to develop new skin and used as skin grafts to help burn victims.
 Additionally, adult stem cells from bone marrow have been used for many years to successfully treat leukemia and other bone and blood cancers.

-After embryonic development, adult stem cells are found in both children and adults, throughout the body, in different types of tissue including; brain, bone marrow, blood, blood vessels, muscle, skin, fat and liver.
+After embryonic development, adult stem cells are found throughout the body in both children and adults and are found in different types of tissue including; tissue in the brain, bone marrow, blood, blood vessels, muscle, skin, fat and liver.
 Mesenchymal stem cells are one type of adult stem cells that differentiate into a variety of tissues including; adipose tissue, lung, bone marrow and blood.
 Mesenchymal stem cells are used in clinical therapy because of their ability to differentiate, promote cellular growth and survival, modify the immune system and promote tissue healing.

 Benefit of Stem Cell Therapies

 Stem cell therapies are expected to bring substantial benefit to patients suffering from a wide range of diseases and injuries.
 Stem cells offer great hope for treating disease by providing an unlimited source of cells for repairing, or replacing damaged tissue.